gosukiwi/vimo/README.md

 A layer can live in several files, for example, the Rails layer includes the files `config/ftplugin/ruby.vim` as well as `config/layers/plugins/rails`.

+# Contributing
+If you plan on contributing, you can install the git-hook in order to re-build reference documentation automatically for you:

+    $ ln -s bin/make-documentation .git/hooks/pre-commit